lafftale1999/lafftale1999/README.md

 ## Hi there 👋
 My name is Carl.
-I'm 29 years old and lives in Stockholm, Sweden, and currently studying embedded development.
-Ever since I got an LED blink on the Arduino I've been stuck on embedded.
-At the moment I'm improving my skills in electrical engineering and deepening my understanding for components, circuits and design.
+I'm 29 years old and lives in Stockholm.
+I'm specialized in embedded development and love to make things blink!

 ## Newly finished projects
 ### WSI Summer Internship